Finding Support and Resistance Levels: Complete Guide

 Identifying Strong vs. Weak Levels

 Levels on a chart do not always carry the same weight.
-There are levels that seem to provide a “stronger hold” and this is usually due to the recent price action surrounding the level.
+Some levels seem to provide a “stronger hold” and this is usually due to the recent price action surrounding the level.
 I want you to see a breakdown of how I locate levels whether trading breakout or pullback strategies.

 Drawing support and resistance lines